dfinity/interface-spec/spec/index.md

         -   `error_code` (`text`): an optional implementation-specific textual error code (see [Error codes](#error-codes)).

 -   202 HTTP status with non-empty body.
 This status is returned if an implementation-specific timeout is reached before the canister call completes.
-The returned call state will be in `unknown`, `received`, or `done`.
+The returned call state will be in `unknown`, `received`, or `processing`.
 Users should poll [`read_state`](#http-read-state) for the result of the call.
 The response is a CBOR (see [CBOR](#cbor)) map with the following fields.

     -   `status` (`text`): `"certified_state"`